Godsinred/SchoolDatabaseSimulation/README.md

 ### Search Results
 *Results may vary since we are consistenly adding more data for larger search results*

-Did a search for Professor and Social Security Number with an input of 111111111
+Did a search for Professor and Social Security Number with an input of 111111111.

 ![Prof_SSN_Search](Screenshots/Prof_SSN_Search.PNG)

-Did a search for Professor, Course Number, and Section Number with an input of 200 for Course Number and 1 for Section Number
+Did a search for Professor, Course Number, and Section Number with an input of 200 for Course Number and 1 for Section Number.

 ![Prof_CN_SN_Search](Screenshots/Prof_CN_SN_Search.PNG)

-Did a search for Student and Course Number with an input of 200
+Did a search for Student and Course Number with an input of 200.

 ![Stud_CN_Search](Screenshots/Stud_CN_Search.PNG)

-Did a search for Student and Campus Wide ID with an input of 842412345
+Did a search for Student and Campus Wide ID with an input of 842412345.

 ![Stud_CWID_Search](Screenshots/Stud_CWID_Search.PNG)

+## Questions, Comments, Concerns

+If you have any questions, comments, or concerns please reach out to me at: jtishii@yahoo.com jishii@csu.fullerton.edu johannatnguyen@gmail.com